List of 2PM concert tours

 South Korean boy group 2PM has performed over 100 concerts across Asia and North America.
 They embarked on their first tour, Don't Stop Can't Stop, in July 2010.
 In 2011, 2PM embarked on their first Japan tour, Take Off.
 In 2014, their first world tour, Go Crazy, marked the group's first solo concerts in the United States, having previously performed as opening acts for their labelmates Wonder Girls in 2010.

 Their 2013 Japan tour, Legend of 2PM, marked the group's first time performing at the Tokyo Dome, one of the largest concert venues in Japan.
 They would return to the Tokyo Dome in 2016, marking the group's 99th and 100th solo concerts in Japan, as well as the group's final concerts in Japan prior to enlisting for mandatory military service.

-In 2023, 2PM held concerts in Seoul and Tokyo in occasion of their 15th anniversary, marking their first concerts as a group in six years, since their final concerts prior to enlisting.
+Since completing their mandatory military service, 2PM has held anniversary concerts in 2023 for the fifteen anniversary since their debut and in 2026 for the fifteenth anniversary since their debut in Japan.